Crittenden Estate: A Twist On Traditional Wine Tasting

 Address: 25 Harrisons Road, Dromana, VIC 3936

-Varieties: Pinot Noir, Chardonnay, Pinot Gris, Moscato, Merlot, Shiraz, Brut, Pinot Grigio, and lots more
+Varieties: Pinot Noir, Chardonnay, Pinot Gris, Moscato, Merlot, Shiraz, Brut, Pinot Grigio, Sauvignon Blanc, Sangiovese, Tempranillo, Saludos and probably a few more

 While you still get to do the all-important sampling of Crittenden Estate’s fine tipples, the difference here is rather than standing around, vying for the attention of whoever’s behind the bar to refill your glass, you can now sit down, relax, and take in each wine at a slower pace.
 The somewhat formal space has been set up to allow you to sit comfortably in front of a table and have a knowledgeable staff member bring each variety to you – a recipe for a truly dream wine tasting experience.